 1. Have a Plan

 First of all, define your strategy.
 There are some things you should prepare before engaging into any conversation.
-Either if you are talking to suppliers or to clients, you are probably talking to many, so you will have to segregate them into groups, based on the different needs they have.
+Either if you are talking to suppliers or to clients, you are probably talking to many, so you will have to segregate them into groups based on the different needs they have.
 For example, smaller companies usually have less resources to go through the crisis and your transactions with them are probably of a lesser amount.
 Bigger companies may be able to cope better.
 At the same time these might be more strategic to you, and you may transaction higher amounts that impact you more.
-The interests of each group are different, so will be the conversations/negotiations with them.
+If the interests of each group are different, so will be the conversations/negotiations with them.
 Be prepared.

-Have a criterion of what you going to negotiate and be consistent with it on the negotiation with the different companies.
+Have a criterion of what you are going to negotiate and be consistent with it on the negotiation with the different companies.
 Define things that are feasible to you and that are also good for your business partner, so you will continue to have a sustainable relationship after the crisis is over.
 Also, take into consideration that the companies that do business with you will talk to each other.
-You will have a stronger position if they realize that you are treating them with the same criteria, and that if they adhere to that criteria they will be able to have a quicker agreement.
+You will have a stronger position if they realize that you are treating them with the same criteria, and that if they adhere to those criteria, they will be able to have a quicker agreement.

 Segregate your team and allocate them to talk to each group, with the criteria that have been defined.
 Prioritize which companies should be approached first, and so on.
 Have standard agreements that your team can use and have the delegation to close a deal if these terms are accepted.
 Have your legal team ready and supported to prepare new agreements in an expedite way.